Our 2021 conference — Impact of Privatizing Public Schools — was held on October 9 via Zoom.

-Dr. Noliwe Rooks, Department Head, Africana Studies at Brown University and founding director of the Segrenomics Lab.
-Rooks’ current book, in which she coined the term “segrenomics,” is Cutting School: Privatization, Segregation, and the End of Public Education won an award for non-fiction from the Hurston/Wright Foundation.
-You can purchase this book when you register ($15) or at the conference – Professor Rooks will be available to autograph her book at the end of the day.
+Dr. Noliwe Rooks, Department Head of Africana Studies at Brown University, is the founding director of the Segrenomics Lab.
+Rooks will speak on research included in her current book, in which she coined the term “segrenomics,” Cutting School: Privatization, Segregation, and the End of Public Education.
+You can purchase this book for an additional $15 when you register and we will ship it to you the next day!

-Dr. Carol Burris, Executive Director, Network for Public Education (NPE), will present findings from her recent report: Chartered for Profit: The Hidden World of Charter Schools Operated for Financial Gain.
+Dr. Carol Burris, Executive Director of the Network for Public Education (NPE), is a retried principal and middle and high school level educator.
+Dr. Burris will present her research findings about NC Charter schools detailed in her recent report: Chartered for Profit: The Hidden World of Charter Schools Operated for Financial Gain.

 2019 Conference Recap

 To celebrate 10 years of advocacy for public schools, we held a conference to explore the impact of privatization on our public schools.
 If you missed the conference, you can view the recordings.

 Speaker Bios (printable)